Collection Development Manual

 CDM Review

-The CDM is updated as necessary and reviewed on a rolling three-year cycle by the Manager, Library Resource Services and the Managers, Library Service, in conjunction with the IRC, to ensure that it continues to reflect (1) best practice in the management of library collections, and (2) the needs of the University.
+The CDM is updated as necessary and reviewed on a rolling three-year cycle by the Manager, Library Resource Services in conjunction with the IRC, to ensure that it continues to reflect (1) best practice in the management of library collections, and (2) the needs of the University.

 Document Control